handsomedev19/Node-Express-API/README.md

 ## API list
 In total, there are five APIs

-GET '/'                 : check if the server is running well GET '/post'             : get all the posts
+'/'         [GET]       : check if the server is running well

+'/post'     [GET]       : get all the posts

-POST '/post'            : add new post
+'/post'     [POST]      : add a new post

-PUT 'post'              : edit a post
+'/post'     [PUT]       : edit a post

-DELETE 'post'           : delete a post
+'/post'     [DELETE]    : delete a post

-GET 'post/avg'          : get average rating of post
+'post/avg'  [GET]       : get an average rating of the post

 ## validatation function